Baltimore and Potomac Tunnel: History and operations

 Before the PRR electrified its New York City–Washington main line in 1935, the poorly ventilated tunnel filled with smoke from steam locomotives.
 The smoke also was a nuisance to the residential neighborhoods above the tunnel.

 In preparation for the electrified operation, the tunnel was lined with gunite to waterproof the arch and prevent icicles from shorting out the catenary wires.

 Financial considerations prevented the PRR from constructing a new passenger tunnel on the Presstman Street alignment, for which it previously had acquired rights.
 The PRR's plan had envisioned using the new Presstman Street tunnel and the original bores of the Union Tunnel for passenger operations, while the old B&P Tunnel and the newer bores of the Union Tunnel (completed in the 1930s) would have been used for freight operations.

 In the late 1950s, the tunnel became a hindrance to the growth of PRR's Trailer-on-Train service, which required additional vertical and horizontal clearance to accommodate semi-trailers on top of railroad flatcars.
 The curve at Pennsylvania Avenue was the biggest constraint.
 The PRR modified the tunnel walls and ceiling for a distance of 2200 ft to improve clearance and enable high cars and piggyback trailers to traverse the tunnel without damaging their roofs.
 Additionally, a 928 ft gauntlet track was installed on southbound Track 3 to shift trains 17 in closer to the middle of the tunnel.
 However, the gauntlet track effectively created a single-track tunnel: trains could not use Track 2 while a train was using the gauntlet track, and if a train using the gauntlet track became disabled, the tunnel would be shut down until the disabled train was moved.
 In addition, even with the gauntlet track, the tunnel could not accommodate cars that were taller than 16 ft 3 in or exceeded the Plate C loading gauge.

 In the early 1980s, the tunnel underwent rehabilitation as part of the Northeast Corridor Improvement Project.
 The repairs included replacing the existing invert, repairing the tunnel lining, upgrading the track structure, installing a new gauntlet track, and rehabilitating the tunnel drainage system.
 No fundamental change was made in the tunnel's difficult geometry.
-Eventually, the gauntlet track was removed due to changes in freight traffic patterns.
+Eventually, the gauntlet track was removed, due to freight traffic largely shifting to the ex-Baltimore and Ohio route through the Howard Street Tunnel.